 There are a couple of additional things to steer clear of in Nepal if you're a female traveler traveling alone.
 While it is generally safe for female travelers to travel alone, there are several situations to avoid.

-It is not advisable to trek alone, but if you are a solitary female tourist, having a male guide with you can be just as risky.
-Though not every guide poses a threat, accidents can happen occasionally, therefore it is best to be cautious and hike with others if at all feasible.
+It is not advisable to trek alone, but if you are a solitary female tourist, having a guide on trek is best secured way.

 Top Safety Tips for solo travelers in Nepal